 35. Go to Kutna Hora

-Another great thing to do just outside of Prague on a budget is to visit Kuta Hora.
+Another great day trip from Prague is a visit to Kutna Hora.
 It’s only an hour away from Praha Hl.n.
 (Prague Main Station) to Kutna Hora Hl.n (Kutna Hora Main Station), so it can easily be done as a day trip as trains leave every hour or two.

 When you get to Kutna Hora you can go to Sedlec Ossuary which is a small Roman Catholic chapel.
 It’s fame comes from the fact that it has skeletons from 40-70 thousand different people.
 The bones have been artistically placed and used for decoration inside Sedlec Ossuary.